-Mung bean sprouts come from the green mung bean variety commonly used in Indian cuisine to create different types of "moong dal."
+Mung bean sprouts come from the green mung bean variety commonly used in Indian cuisine when making curries and dals.

-While most cooked moong dal recipes utilize hulled whole or split yellow mung beans, for sprouting purposes the whole unhulled green legume is the only type that will actually sprout.
+While most cooked recipes utilize hulled yellow mung beans or split mung beans, for sprouting purposes the whole unhulled green legume is the only type that will actually sprout.
 This is because the seed is still viable and contains living energy necessary for the sprouting process.

 In recent decades, consuming these raw sprouts has become an increasingly popular was to eat them, usually served in small amounts atop meals or salads.

-Compared to other bean selections, mung, lentil and green pea shoots create the best tasting sprouts and are considerably more digestible than sprouting other hard legume types, like garbanzo, black bean or pinto, which contain a greater amount of raffinose-type oligosaccharides or complex sugars that can be difficult for the body to break down.
+Compared to other bean selections, mung, lentil, adzuki and green pea shoots create the best tasting sprouts and are considerably more digestible than sprouting other larger legume types, like garbanzo, black bean or pinto, which contain a greater amount of raffinose-type oligosaccharides or other complex sugars that can be difficult for the body to break down.

-These harder beans, if not properly prepared, are notorious for causing digestive turmoil and flatulence producing side-effects and, in our opinion, should always be soaked and cooked before consuming to neutralize and remove various "anti-nutrients" that inhibit their protein absorption.
+These harder beans, if not properly prepared, are notorious for causing digestive turmoil and flatulence producing side-effects and, in our opinion, should always be soaked, rinsed and cooked before consuming to neutralize and remove various "antinutrients" that inhibit their protein absorption.

 Our #1 favorite way to prepare cooked beans, like garbanzo and black bean, is to fermented them as tempeh with a Rhizopus oligosporus/oryzae starter culture.
 This fermentation process considerably enhances flavor as well as nutrient profile and essentially predigests the proteins, making the amino acid content easier to assimilate.

 Green mung bean sprouts are not the long white bean sprouts commonly used in Asian cuisine, like spring rolls and stir fry's.
 The type we are referring to are the small white sprouts that still have the legume attached.
-Both are from the same legume or mung bean species (Vigna radiata), also known as the moong bean, but are created using different sprouting techniques.
+Both are from the same legume or mung bean species (Vigna radiata), also spelled "moong" bean, but are created using different sprouting techniques.

 Sprouted green mung bean is only sprouted for a 1-3 day period after the initial soaking process.
 Whereas white bean sprouts are produced over about a 7 day period employing specific methods to develop thick long juicy sprouts.